...small to medium grants for projects that focus on major issues causing disadvantage and inequity

 The Tackling Tough Times Together program helps communities access the resources they need to support one another through the drought.
 Open year round, grants up to $20,000 and $60,000 are available, with EOIs invited for grants up to $150,000.

 |OPEN||Round 17 Assessing; R18 Apps due 27 August|

 |News Corp Bushfire Fund Grants||

 News Corp has partnered with FRRR to provide support to not-for-profit community organisations delivering locally led projects and activities that endeavour to support people in their recovery as a result of the 2019/2020 bushfires.

 |In a Good Place||

-In a Good Place is a national grants program that provides support for community-driven initiatives that reduce social isolation, increase social participation and connectedness, and encourage people in rural, regional and remote communities who a...
+In a Good Place is a national grants program funded by CCI Giving that provides support for community-driven initiatives that reduce social isolation, increase social participation and connectedness, and encourage people in rural, regional and rem...

 |OPEN||Closes 11 Aug|